ericdfournier/carb_elec/data/building_permits/README.md

 ### Search Prioritization

-Our objective was to develop a database of panel upgrade and electrification building permits for as representative sample of California's geographies and demographics as possible.
+Our objective was to develop a database of panel upgrade and electrification building permits for as representative a sample of California's geographies and demographics as possible.
 This data set would later be used to train a machine learning model capable of predicting installed electrical service panel sizes (amps) for the state's residential building stock.

 To structure our permit data search process, we began by ranking the list of the state's counties and cities by their population size.
 Our experience has shown that population sizes correlate strongly with the volume tax revenues collected by municipalities and thus, the available financial resources for developing and maintaining sophisticated digital data collection and hosting infrastructure.